agilebits/onepassword-utilities/convert_to_1p4/README.md

 Note: The modified date used by various password managers may reflect the date the record was last updated, or the date the password field was last updated.
 The converters can only set the `last modified` value for the entire 1Password entry, and not for any specific field within the entry.

+#### Option: `--tags`

+The `--tags` option will assign one or more tags to the converted items.
+Each of the tags supplied in the comma-separated list of tag values will be assigned to each entry.

 #### Option: `--nowatchtower`